Manage HDInsight clusters by using the Apache Ambari Web UI

 While Add Service is listed in this menu, it should not be used to add services to the HDInsight cluster.
 New services should be added using a Script Action during cluster provisioning.
 For more information on using Script Actions, see Customize HDInsight clusters using Script Actions.

 While the Actions button can restart all services, often you want to start, stop, or restart a specific service.
-Use the following steps to perform actions on an individual service:
+Use the following steps to do actions on an individual service:

 From the Dashboard or Services page, select a service.